 Smartphones are fast becoming the norm.
 If you use your phone to constantly search the web, you need to watch the amount of data you use.
 As more data-hungry apps are released, it's fair to question whether you'll chomp through your data allowance quickly each month and wind up paying a wedge for more.

-For checking emails, browsing the internet occasionally, looking at Facebook and watching the odd YouTube video, 500MB should be enough.
+For checking emails, browsing the internet occasionally, looking at Facebook and watching the odd YouTube video, 500MB/mth should be enough.

-Most iPhone tariffs come with around 500GB of data a month.
-This should be enough for a typial user and Vodafone suggests 500MB will let you read and reply to approximately 100 emails, view 92 BBC News stories, and browse around 44 mobile web pages every day.
+Most iPhone tariffs come with around 500MB of data a month.
+This should be enough for a typical user and Vodafone suggests 500MB will let you read and reply to approximately 100 emails, view 92 BBC News stories and browse around 44 mobile web pages every day.

 However, heavy downloaders who go over this could end up forking out a huge amount in charges - especially if using your phone while abroad (see the Data Roaming guide).